danneu/darkstrap/README.md

     ![screenshot of a darkstrap form](http://dl.dropbox.com/u/51836583/Screenshots/bg.png)

-## Development

-I use:

-* Sass
-* a few Compass helpers
-* Thomas McDonald's Less -> Sass [Bootstrap port](https://github.com/thomas-mcdonald/bootstrap-sass)

-So that I can utilize Bootstrap's override variables, I compile Darkstrap with Bootstrap and then extract only the things that changed into darkstrap.css.

 ## Requests/Issues/Suggestions/Feedback

 I'm always open to feedback and ideas.

 I'm not a designer and I didn't do much testing on anything other than my screen with my eyes.

 Since I don't actually use Darkstrap in a project of my own anymore, I'm open to suggestions from the people that do.

 Feel free to create a [Github Issue](https://github.com/danneu/darkstrap/issues) or just [email me](mailto:danrodneu@gmail.com).